 And this isn't the first time that they've missed it.

-It's gonna kill everything you do.
+It's going to kill everything you do.

-The second thing is if you make these things too complicated, then like this used to be where somebody would call a field office, it would go straight there.
+The second thing is, if you make these things too complicated, then like this used to be where somebody would call a field office, it would go straight there.

 Now they have a number that you call, and then that gets assigned to a field office, and there's a breakdown in that situation.